 If you entered a Debt Repayment Plan or Summary Instalment Order the ITS may ask us to write off some or all of your debt.

 If you entered a No Asset Procedure (NAP) the ITS will let us know if you've met the criteria.

 We'll write off your outstanding tax debt at the end of the NAP period.

 We cannot write off child support, student loan or fraud debt.

 When you are declared bankrupt:

 - Some of your refunds will belong to the Official Assignee.

 - Any debt you have on the adjudication date gets written off.
+We'll write this off after you're discharged from bankruptcy.
 We do not write off child support or fraud debt.
-You will be liable for any new debt after this date.
+You will be liable for any new debt after your adjudication date.

 - If you have a student loan, you need to change your tax code so that your employer stops making deductions.
 We send any deductions we get after the adjudication date to the Official Assignee.